Cowichan Grown Farm, Food, and Drink Map

-The 7th edition of the Buy Local!
-Buy Fresh!
-Cowichan Farm Map (BLBF) is here!
+The 13th edition of the Cowichan Grown Farm Map is here!
 Spanning Shawnigan Lake to south of Nanaimo, this annual guide has been helping Cowichan residents and visitors to the region, search out Cowichan-grown food, drink, and value-added products since its inception.

 Blessed with Canada’s only Maritime-Mediterranean climatic zone, the Cowichan is continually making a name for itself as a region capable of producing a wonderfully diverse range of high-quality farm-fresh produce, artisanal foods, and beverages.
-The BLBF map showcases this bounty and the talented and hard-working producers behind it – this year, 56 unique farms and businesses all with something distinctive, fresh, and delicious to offer consumers.
+The Cowichan Grown map showcases this bounty and the talented and hard-working producers behind it – this year, 55 unique farms and businesses all with something distinctive, fresh, and delicious to offer consumers.

 From seasonal fruits and veggies, wines, baked goods, honey, tea, seafood, nuts, berries, and meats to more unusual products like steelhead trout, hemp, limes, and balsamic vinegar, local ingredients and products can be easily found by browsing listings on the map or using the online search component at cowichangreencommunity.org/foodmap.
-Search by farm name, product, production method, or location.
 The online map is compatible with most mobile devices

 Print maps are also available at Cowichan Green Community’s office at 360 Duncan Street in Duncan (or phone 250-748-8506 for other pick-up locations near you).

-In 2010, the Cowichan Green Community published the first ever Buy Local!
+In 2010, the Cowichan Green Community published the first ever Cowichan Grown Farm, Food, and Drink Map, formerly known as the Buy Local!
 Buy Fresh!
 Cowichan Region Food Map.
-Initially funded by the Canada-British Columbia Labour Market Development Agreement, the goal of this project was to improve the viability of local farms and to promote local food producers as a part of a larger food security initiative.
+Initially funded by the Canada-British Columbia Labour Market Development Agreement, the goal of this project was to improve the viability of local farms and to promote local food producers as a part of a larger initiative.

 As demand for local food increases, listing in our guide is a cost-effective way for local farmers to reach this growing market.
 Registration for the map takes place each year starting in December and closing in February.

-For more information, to reserve a spot on the 2017 map or to be a distributor, please contact firstname.lastname@example.org.
+For more information, or to advertise on the map, please contact firstname.lastname@example.org